Letterbook/FEP/feps/fep-5bf0.md

 Currently, in order to support filtering or sorting, these clients need to retrieve all paginated items, assemble them, manually sort or filter them, and then re-paginate them.

-This proposal would allow servers to perform these kinds of operations to ease the burden on clients.
+This proposal would allow servers to perform these kinds of operations, either at runtime or ahead of time, to ease the burden on clients.

+Regarding S2S protocols: other servers should be free to explore the Collections, but they can be easily ignored, along with the new properties.

 ## Examples